 Most of our organs are, in part, used for detoxification – liver, kidneys, bowel, skin, lungs, bladder.
 A lot of work goes into keeping our metabolic by-products and unwanted outside influences out of our bodies.

-Our other body functions – immune, cardiovascular system – rely on us being relatively free of this metabolic junk to function well.
+Our other body functions – immune and cardiovascular systems – rely on us being relatively free of this metabolic junk to function well.
 We take in poisons from outside of our bodies via air pollution, pesticides in food and even in skin products and household cleaners.
 If we don’t have everything we need for our detoxification pathways to work well, they can be slow.

 During your Pathway Clean Up, there are some tips to keep in mind to avoid loading your body up further with unwanted environmental and metabolic toxins.

-• Avoid non-stick cookware (choose stainless steel, glass, cast iron, ceramic instead)
+- Avoid non-stick cookware (choose stainless steel, glass, cast iron, or ceramic instead)

 Step 5 – sleep ‘hygiene’

-Getting a restful deep sleep is critical to your body rejuvenating itself, including your immune system.
+Getting a restful deep sleep is critical to rejuvenating your body, including your immune system.
 When you rest, you repair.

 If you sleep very well and wake feeling refreshed, congratulations!
 If you do not sleep well, here are some tips on how to get a better sleep, and improve your ‘sleep hygiene’ for your Pathway Clean Up and beyond.